 Students who wish to appeal their chapel accountability must complete the Chapel Accountability Appeal Form within two days of notification of the Suspension (given the Friday before finals week of a semester).
-The Suspension Appeal Form can be found on the Chapel portal page.
+The Suspension Appeal Form can be found on the chapel portal page.
 A committee will review the request and notify the student within two business days of the committee's decision.
-In rare cases, the Vice President for Student Development, the University Chaplain, or their designee may review cases, without a formal appeal, due to extenuating circumstances.
+In rare cases, the Vice President for Student Development, the University Chaplain, or their designee may review cases, without a formal appeal, due to extenuating circumstances. •

 - Welcome

 - Mission Statement

 - Statement of Faith

 - Historical Sketch of ONU

+- Student Services

+- 5 Resident Directors 6 Problem Solvers

 - 4 Administration and

-- Student Services

-- Resident Directors

-- 6 Problem Solvers

-- - and Office Hours

 - 6 How To

-- "Get the Word" 7 Campus Buildings
+- 7 Campus Buildings

 - 8 Office of Student Engagement

+- "Get the Word"

+- and Office Hours

 - 8 Clubs and Organizations

 - 10 Recreation Services

 - 11 Benner Library and Resource Center

-- 11 Academic Advising, Support and Requirements
+- 11 Academic Advising, Support and

 - 14 Dykhouse Center Excellence

-- 16 Elwood Center for
+- 15 Elwood Center for

-- 16 Counseling Services Health Services
+- 15 Counseling Services15 Health Services

-- Multiethnic Student Services
+- 16 Multiethnic Student Services

-- 17 Student

-- Employment Student Union
+- 16 Student

-- Spiritual
+- - 18 Spiritual

-- 21 Student Conduct Standards
+- 20 Student Conduct and Community Standards

+- 29 Chapel Policy

-- 30 Chapel Policy Residential Life 33
+- Residential Life & Housing

-- Handbook
+- 36 University Policies 37 Public Safety

-- 41 Vehicle Code
+- Handbook 44 Vehicle Code

-- 45 Campus Map